Creating User Accounts (VB)

-In addition to learning how to create new user accounts, we will also need to update the demo website we first created in the An Overview of Forms Authentication tutorial and then enhanced in the Forms Authentication Configuration and Advanced Topics tutorial.
+In addition to learning how to create new user accounts, we will also need to update the demo website we first created in the An Overview of Forms Authentication tutorial.
 Our demo web application has a login page that validates users' credentials against hard-coded username/password pairs.
 Moreover,

 Global.asax includes code that creates custom

 IIdentity objects for authenticated users.
 We will update the login page to validate users' credentials against the Membership framework and remove the custom principal and identity logic.